ucb-art/laygo/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-LAYGO - LAYout with Gridded Objects
+LAYGO - LAYout with Gridded Objects (front page)
 ===============================================

 This page summarizes documents for laygo_, a python-based IC layout generation framework.